orsf() no longer throws errors or warnings when you

 Included rOpenSci reviewers Christopher Jackson, Marvin N Wright,

-and Lukas Burk in DESCRIPTION
+and Lukas Burk in DESCRIPTION as reviewers.
+Thank

 you!